Large-Momentum Effective Theory: Introduction

 This review is to systematically expose the idea, formalism, and results of the LaMET approach to parton physics.
 We do not claim to be entirely complete because the field is rapidly developing.
 References in the related fields are not meant to be complete either, and we apologize for any important omissions.
 Closely-related reviews on lattice parton physics can be found in~\cite{Cichy:2018mum,Zhao:2018fyu}.
-There have been studies on the effectiveness of LaMET in various models~\cite{Ji:2018waw,Gamberg:2014zwa,Broniowski:2017wbr,Xu:2018eii, Son:2019ghf,Ma:2019agv,Nam:2017gzm,Bhattacharya:2018zxi,Jia:2015pxx,Bhattacharya:2019cme,Kock:2020frx}, some of which we will mention in the following for illustrative purposes.
-We have used {\it proton} in the most places in the text to emphasize its importance in nuclear and particle physics.
+There have been studies on the effectiveness of LaMET in various models~\cite{Ji:2018waw,Gamberg:2014zwa,Broniowski:2017wbr,Xu:2018eii, Son:2019ghf,Ma:2019agv,Nam:2017gzm,Bhattacharya:2018zxi,Jia:2015pxx,Hobbs:2017xtq,Broniowski:2017gfp, Radyushkin:2017gjd,Bhattacharya:2019cme,Kock:2020frx,DelDebbio:2020cbz}, some of which we will mention in the following for illustrative purposes.
+There have been also papers questioning the validity of LaMET method~\cite{Carlson:2017gpk,Rossi:2017muf,Rossi:2018zkn} and some got clarified later in the literature~\cite{Briceno:2017cpo,Ji:2017rah,Radyushkin:2018nbf}, We will not discuss them here and interested readers may refer to the above references.
+We have used {\it proton} in most places in the text to emphasize its importance in nuclear and particle physics.
 However, the discussions apply equally to the neutron and other hadrons as well.